- Randall Bartlett, Deputy Chief Economist • LJ Valencia, Economist • Kari Norman, Senior Economist

 Highlights

-- Looking under the hood, modest tax increases and a broadly improved outlook for the level of nominal GDP—the broadest measure of the tax base—helped to support a generally improved outlook for own-source revenues.
+- Looking under the hood, modest tax increases and a broadly improved outlook for the level of nominal GDP—the broadest measure of the tax base—helped to support a generally improved forecast for own-source revenues.
 An upwardly revised outlook for federal transfers didn’t hurt either.
 Of course, this tailwind is tempered by the usual prudence baked into the economic and natural gas price forecasts.

 - But along with the modestly better projection for revenues is a similarly augmented outlook for program spending.
 Motivated by higher planned outlays for health care and education, any revenue tailwind was largely used to support public programs.
 On top of that, the Budget 2026 expense forecast includes contingencies of $5B in each year of the fiscal plan.

-- At $37.7B over the three-year horizon, the total planned capital spending is $8.2B lower than Budget 2025, with the provincial government keeping an eye to fiscal sustainability.
+- At $37.7B over the three-year horizon, total planned capital spending is $8.2B lower than Budget 2025, with the provincial government keeping an eye on fiscal sustainability.
 Borrowing requirements have been revised upward to $34.9B in FY2027 compared to the previous forecast of $33.1B in the last budget.
 For FY2028 and FY2029, the province expects to borrow $35.0B and $30.3B, respectively.